 Jharkhand is a state in eastern India, known as the “land of forests.”
 It shares borders with West Bengal, Chhattisgarh, Uttar Pradesh, Bihar and Odisha.
 Ranchi is the capital, and Dumka is the sub-capital.
 The state is famous for waterfalls, hills and religious sites like Baidyanath Dham and Parasnath.
 It is mostly rural, with only 24% of people living in cities.
 Hindi is the official language.

-The largest railway station in Jharkhand is Dhanbad Junction, which serves the city of Dhanbad.
-This station is one of the busiest in India, handling over 100 trains and more than 1 lakh passengers every day.
-It is also one of the Top 100 booking stations in Indian Railways.
+The largest railway station in Jharkhand is Dhanbad Junction, located in the city of Dhanbad.
+It is one of India’s busiest stations, with more than 100 trains passing through it daily.
+The station serves over 1 lakh passengers every day and plays a major role in the state’s rail network.
+Because of its high passenger traffic and importance, Dhanbad Junction is also listed among the Top 100 booking stations of Indian Railways.

 Dhanbad Junction is located in Dhanbad city, which is the headquarters of Dhanbad district.
 The city is also known as the Coal Capital of India because of its many coal mines.
 The station plays a major role in transporting coal, goods and passengers.
 It is also the headquarters of the Dhanbad Rail Division under the East Central Railway Zone.